 In traditional methods, EEG experts visually review entire EEG recordings to identify physiological and pathological EEG events.
-Very costly and time-consuming, this process requires special expertise.
-With the emergence of modern computer systems, advanced EEG signal analysis techniques have been used to automatically analyze EEG data.
-The automated methods in medicine can sometimes replace the human expert in situations where there are no dangers for patients.
-In conjunction with the human experts, the automated diagnosis can result in considerable savings in time and effort.
+This method is time-consuming, expensive, and requires specialized knowledge.
+Modern computer systems have allowed it to automatically analyze EEG data using cutting-edge EEG signal analysis methods.
+Automated methods in medicine can sometimes replace the human expert in cases when there are no risks to patients.
+The automatic diagnosis can save a lot of time and effort when used with human experts.
 The design of seizure detection systems is more challenging in newborns than in adults.
-Although many research groups have presented automatic seizure detection methods in adults (Gotman, 1990; Osorio et al. 2002; Wilson et al., 2004), most of them detect too many false positives in neonates, caused by:
+The majority of the automatic seizure detection algorithms for adults (Gotman, 1990; Osorio et al. 2002; Wilson et al. 2004) result in too many false positives in neonates, caused by:

-- Time-varying changes in morphology of neonatal seizures with specific electrographic signatures.
+- Time-varying changes in the morphology of neonatal seizures with specific electrographic signatures.

 - Rapid alterations in sleep-wake cycles.

-Most of the existing methods for adults do not consider the non-stationarity nature of the EEG background activity in neonates.
-By considering differences between the characteristics of seizures and EEG background activities in newborn infants and adults, a few seizure detection methods have been developed in newborns (Gotman et al., 1997a, 1997a; Hassanpour et al., 2004; Faul et al., 2005).
-Most of them lack the specific age-dependant characteristics of normal and pathological EEG.
+The majority of adult approaches now in use do not take into account the non-stationary nature of the EEG background activity in neonates.
+A few seizure detection techniques have been developed in newborns by taking into account differences between the characteristics of seizures and EEG background activities in newborn infants and adults (Gotman et al., 1997a, 1997a; Hassanpour et al., 2004; Faul et al., 2005).
+Most of them lack the distinctive, age-dependent traits of abnormal and normal EEG.